stg-tud/MUBench/README.md

-violation_types TEXT NOT NULL, file TEXT NOT NULL, method TEXT NOT NULL, code TEXT NOT NULL,
+violation_types TEXT NOT NULL, file TEXT NOT NULL, method TEXT NOT NULL, diff_url TEXT NOT NULL,
 );

 CREATE TABLE patterns (
 misuse TEXT NOT NULL,
 name TEXT NOT NULL,
+code TEXT NOT NULL,
-code TEXT NOT NULL
+line TEXT NOT NULL
 );

 CREATE TABLE stats (